Skip links

 What is a Mixed Credit Report?

-A mixed credit report occurs when credit information from different individuals is mistakenly combined into one report, often due to similar personal details like names or Social Security numbers.
+A mixed credit file occurs when credit information from different individuals is mistakenly combined into one report, often due to similar personal details like names or Social Security numbers.
 Even a credit report’s wrong address or birth date can get consumers into trouble.
 This can lead to incorrect credit scores, impacting loan approvals and interest rates.
 Other mistakes can be particularly serious, like when fraudulent accounts are listed in a report as a result of identity theft.
 If you suspect a mixed credit report error, a mixed credit report attorney can help identify and resolve these problems.
 So, let’s look at the signs indicating your account has a mixed credit report error.

 Signs Indicating Your Account Has Mixed Credit Report Error